 Essential Information For Living In Las Terrenas Samana Dominican Republic

-Las Terrenas has a population of almost 40,00 there are over 4,000 Expats from over 20 different countries living in and around Las Terrenas most being from France, Italy and Germany but with a reversal in buying trends it is the North Americans and Canadians who are totaling over 30% of current property sales.
+Las Terrenas has a population of over 58,00 there are over 6,000 Expats from over 20 different countries living in and around Las Terrenas most being from France, Italy and Germany but with a reversal in buying trends it is the North Americans and Canadians who are totaling over 30% of current property sales.